learn-co-curriculum/FlatironGO/README.md

-# Flatiron Go
+# Flatiron Go - iOS Application

-Pokemon GO is the biggest US mobile game ever.
-That's quite an accomplishment.
-With the popularity of Pokemon Go, there's a few components in the game which helps drive its appeal (Including Pokemon is obviously one of them).
+Pokemon GO is the biggest US mobile game ever--that's quite an accomplishment.
+There are various components within the game which help drive its appeal (including Pokemon is obviously one of them).
+We will cover some of these components in this tutorial to help you implement your own iOS app.

 The idea that we can walk around with Pokemon amongst us and be able to catch them is a great concept.
-Pokemon appear on our map, we're able to tap them to enter a screen where our camera turns on.
-When our camera turns on, we can see this Pokemon as if it's really in front of us.

-This tutorial includes two sections.
-"Setting up Augmented Reality" & "Setting up our database and our map view".
+When attempting to catch the various Pokemon, it appears as if they're right in front of us as we move our mobile device around--which is awesome!

+We created an iOS app that isn't about Pokemon.
+It's about various treasures that are placed throughout NYC (right now, it's just 4 treasures in downtown Manhattan).
+When a user taps on one of these treasure icons, they are brought to a screen which displays the contents of that treasure.
+Similar to Pokemon GO--the contents of this treasure will display on screen with your camera activated.
+As you move the iPhone around, it will appear as if this treasure is right in front of you.

+You will be able to "catch" this treasure by tapping on it when it's in front of you.

 To provide you with a bit of a challenge/code-along, you can download the necessary Xcode project [here](https://s3.amazonaws.com/learn-verified/FIS-Go-Project.zip).